Pippin comic - overview

 Buttons was launched in 1981 - a generally inauspicious time for UK comic launches in a waning market.

-But it followed exactly the same format as the other 2 and did so well that it eventually absorbed Pippin in Oct.1986.
+But it followed exactly the same format as the other 2 and did so well that it eventually absorbed Pippin 5 years later.

-Buttons then continued in the same style as it had always been upto and including issue no.433,dated 13th Jan.1990.
+Buttons then continued as it had always done upto and including issue no.433,dated 13th Jan.1990.

-At which point falling circulation finally necessitated a major re-launch.
+At which point the circulation had fallen away badly enough to prompt a major re-launch.

-And the following week it emerged in a much larger, newspaper style format with the tag line of "the 2 to 5 tabloid".
+And the following week it emerged in a new,much larger,newspaper style format with the tag line of "the 2 to 5 tabloid".

 Still retaining all the usual comic strips and interactive bits,but also now actively seeking more involvement from the parents.

-And so it proved.Lasting little more than a month before ceasing publication completely [ Feb.1990.]
+And proved to be so badly misjudged that it lasted little more than a month before finally ceasing publication completely in Feb.1990.

 And had effectively ceased to exist as a mass market entity by the time it folded.